lyanez22/mexsu_internship_litzy_yanez/README.md

-# MEXSU Internship App
+# MEXSU Internship Project

-This is a simple React app created for the MEXSU internship (＾▽＾)
+This is a simple React project created for the MEXSU internship (＾▽＾)